seek4science/seek/tech/api/descriptions/listSops.md

-The **listSops** operation returns a JSON object containing a list of all the SOPs to which the authenticated user has access.
+The **listSops** operation returns a JSON object containing a list of all the Sops to which the authenticated user has accesss.